 I’ve read hundreds of reviews about this air purifier and most of them report that this unit is rather noisy.
 The manufacturer shares the following numbers:

 - Low speed – 50 dB

-This means that at its highest speed the air purifier is pretty loud, which is ok.
+This means that at its highest speed the air purifier is louder than a humidifier purifier, which is ok.
 In most households, the highest speed is rarely needed.
 However, the low speed is not quiet at all.
 50dB is comparable to a quiet conversation.
 Meaning, if you are a light sleeper like me, you won’t be able to use this air purifier in your bedroom.
 So I concur, it’s a loud air purifier.